It’s Cyber Monday.

 Container files are often used to keep video, audio, and subtitle tracks of a video clip or a film in one place.
 You can store multiple multimedia streams in one file and play the whole set together.

 Container files are good for streaming video online as the compressed files don’t take up as much space and are easy to transfer.
-Video editing software such as Adobe Premiere Pro or Adobe After Effects export video projects in the container format so you can easily play it on, or import to, other software.
+Video editing software such as Adobe Premiere or Adobe After Effects export video projects in the container format so you can easily play it on, or import to, other software.

 Advantages and disadvantages of container files.